GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

 ### Web Audio

-The [Web Audio API](web-audio-api) has been covered by autoplay since Chrome 71.
+The [Web Audio API][web audio api] has been covered by autoplay since Chrome 71.
 There are a few things to know about it.
 First, it is good practice to wait for a user interaction before starting audio playback so that users is aware of something happening.
 Think of a "play" button or "on/off" switch for instance.